MapStory/mapstory-community/roadmap.md

 move towards experimentation and implementation.
 Be sure to incorporate [playback settings](items/playback-settings.md) work.

+**[Playback settings[ (items/playback-settings.md)** - Relating to the time control is some good design work from the past focusing in on the settings for playback.

 **[Storytelling refresh] (items/composer-new.md)** - Consider new technologies and new approaches for the story telling functionality in map composer functionality (styling, annotations and editing).
 Possibly split up functionality for easier migration.